6thquake/react-material/ROADMAP.md

 5. We publish our first pre-releases, if all goes well, we move to the next step.
 6. We publish v1 🎉

-At that point, some features and components from Material-UI v0.x will be missing in the v1.
+At that point, some features and components from React-Material v0.x will be missing in the v1.
 So, what about them?
 - First, both versions can be used at the same time, people can progressively migrate, one component at the time.
 - Then, **with the help of the community** and over time, we will support more and more components.